 6 Tips on What to Do During Active Labor

 1. Change Positions & Move

-Once you have gotten to the hospital or birthing center, (hopefully at 4-1-1 or 3-1-1) you want to continue changing positions since they help ease the pain of labor and they help speed up the process.
+Once you have gotten to the hospital or birthing center (hopefully at 4-1-1 or 3-1-1), you want to continue changing positions since they help ease the pain of labor, and they help speed up the process.
 Even though you’ll need to be monitored, you should still be able to move to help your labor progress.

-During active labor you can choose to get an epidural or other pain medication.
+During active labor, you can choose to get an epidural or other pain medication.
 If you decide to get an epidural or other pain medication, it is still important for you to move.
 Yes, you will not be able to get out of bed, but changing positions every half hour or so from your left side, to your right side to sitting up in bed is necessary.
-It is really important to continue to help baby rotate and move down into your pelvis and movement is the best way to do that.
-Laying in one position too long can cause for things to stall and “fail to progress”.
+It is really important to continue to help baby rotate and move down into your pelvis, and movement is the best way to do that.
+Laying in one position for too long can cause things to stall and “fail to progress.”